-Salesforce’s Work.com solution is helping businesses reopen safely, and while that is truly significant, the fact is that the command center and contact tracing tabs are just the tips of the iceberg of a much larger solution.
+Salesforce’s Work.com solution is helping businesses reopen safely, and while that is truly significant, the truth is that the command center and contact tracing tabs are just the tip of the iceberg of a much larger solution.
 In this post, we’ll show you the real capabilities of Work.com and how your business can achieve better performance measures and results with some additional help from Axy OKR, which is completely integrated with Work.com.

 You might be interested in: This is how Axy OKR is integrated with Work.com

-The new reality/normality?
+The new normal/reality?

 OKR’s to the rescue!